carpentries-incubator/gap-lesson/_episodes/02-some-objects.md

 Next, there are **strings** and **characters**.
 While strings are printed specially by GAP, a string is really just a list of characters, and any function which takes a list will also take a string.
+In contrast, characters, are simple objects like integers.

 ~~~
 gap> w:="supercalifragilisticexpialidocious"; Length(w);